mooreds/docs-1/references/sql-operations.md

 In joins `AS <column-alias>` is required. `<operation-alias>` is an identifier.

-TODO - , add examples for join

 ### Where clause

-TODO - filters, input params, $body, AND/OR, IN, subquery, expressions

 The `WHERE` clause is where input parameters for operations are specified, as well as filters on results.
 The syntax for the `WHERE` clause is: